The Shouters: The TSPM and the PRC's regulation of religion

-CCP/TSPM Concern over the Spread of the Christian Faith
+CCP/TSPM concern over the spread of the Christian faith

 When the economic reforms implemented by Deng Xiaoping created greater openness to the West, Christians of various affiliations began smuggling Bibles and Christian literature into China.
 The CCP viewed the recipients of those Bibles as engaging in illegal activity in violation of the principle of not accepting aid from Western sources.
 Nevertheless, the Christian faith spread rapidly throughout China, especially through the house churches and the local churches.
 The World Christian Encyclopedia published in 1982 reported:

 One group of believers who were having a great impact was composed of those members of the local churches who practiced "calling on the name of the Lord."
 This practice was introduced into China in the early 1980s through some who were familiar with the ministry of Witness Lee.
 Those who practiced calling on the name of the Lord pointed to many biblical passages for support, including Gen. 4:26; Acts 2:21; 9:14, 21; Rom.
 10:12–13; 1 Cor.
 1:2.
 Following an October 1981 TSPM conference in Shanghai, a smaller group of TSPM representatives met in the BaoGang Hotel to discuss concerns about the impact of the rapid increase and spread of the local churches throughout China and particularly of the practice of calling on the name of the Lord, but no widespread action was taken until an opportunity presented itself the following year.

-The Dongyang/Yiwu Incidents
+Dongyang/Yiwu incidents

 In February 1982 conflicts broke out between Christians in Dongyang and Yiwu counties in Zhejiang province and representatives of the TSPM and the Public Security Bureau.
 The first report of these events outside of China appeared in a magazine called The Lord in China.
 In its inaugural issue it printed the full text of a mimeographed prayer letter dated April 3, 1982, which had circulated in central and south China after the incident at Dongyang.
 It stated that on February 14–16, two representatives of the TSPM had visited Dongyang to set up a TSPM chapter there.
 However, thousands of Christians of multiple affiliations did not agree and held a three-day open air prayer meeting in front of the place where the TSPM representatives were conducting meetings.
 Then on February 28 TSPM representatives instigated a group of commune members to conduct a surprise raid on one of the Christian meeting places in Dongyang.
 Some of the Christians were beaten or had lime thrown in their eyes.
 According to the circular letter, a similar raid occurred in Yiwu county, the main difference being that TSPM personnel instructed Public Security Bureau members to disrupt a meeting, which they did, using electric batons.